sugarlabs/www/README.md

 ## Introduction

-[Sugar Labs](https://www.sugarlabs.org/) Sugar Labs is a community-run software project whose mission is to produce, distribute, and support the use of Sugar, an open source desktop environment and learning platform..
+[Sugar Labs](https://www.sugarlabs.org/) is a community-run software project whose mission is to produce, distribute, and support the use of Sugar, an open source desktop environment and learning platform..
 The Main software is the [Sugar](https://github.com/sugarlabs/sugar), Sugar is the desktop environment component of a worldwide effort to provide every child with an equal opportunity for a quality education.
 Available in more than twenty-five languages, Sugar Activities are used every school day by children in more than forty countries.

 ## Technology Stack